 What to Serve with Braised Cabbage:

 This would go very well with corned beef, but also with roast chicken, salmon, a steak, pretty much anything.
 The whiter the cabbage is, the sweeter it is – you can also use savoy cabbage instead of regular, either is fine.
-Keep the cabbage in the fridge until you are ready to use it.

 Other Cabbage Recipes: